19 Must-Follow Mental Health Influencers on Instagram!

 Bio

 This account features the kind of content you want to share with others.
-It’s Faith-based, yes, but it perfectly intertwines the Bible’s teaching without feeling like you are being preached “at.”
+Though faith-based, it perfectly intertwines the Bible’s teachings into its messages without making you feel like you are being preached at.
+It also has associated books and products.

 @mindmoneybalance